ktxlh/food-recognition/docs/index.md

 <img src="assets/kmean1.png" width="1000">
 <img src="assets/kmean2.png" width="1000">

+From the figures, we can find that Kmeans preserve the boundary of the instances well and have a decent performance to filter out single food.
+However, the second figure makes it hard to detect bread and meat, which have similar colors even if they are far from each other.
+This is due to the natural fact of we use Kmeans to distinguish color instead of the distance between instances.
 ### Normalized Cut
 As is described above, the normalized cut algorithm first use K-means to segment the image into a large number of superpixels, and then use the derived regions construct a similarity graph, after which recursive 2-way normalized cut is performed.
 Here gives a couple of samples output of the normalized cut algorithm, in the order of original image, superpixels, and final segmentation proposals (compactness=20, n_segments=400, ncut_thresh=.001).
 Each proposed region is displayed as the mean color of all pixels in the region.
 ![Result Sample 1](assets/ncut_1.png)